 Rooftop yoga classes in London

 Exercise highs don't come much better than this: yoga at the very top of the Shard, London's tallest building.
 Yogasphere host classes each Saturday, and if the weather's good they take place on the viewing platform at the glass tip of the building – partially open to the elements (vertigo sufferers, brace yourself!).
-Classes aren't cheap, but they do include goodie bags and a viewing session before and after the class.
-Plus the company plants an impressive 600 trees for every hour-long class it puts on.
+Classes aren't cheap, but they do include a viewing session before and after the class.
+Plus the company plants an impressive 10 trees per person, per hour-long class it puts on.
 The 360-degree views – which can sometimes stretch as far as 40 miles – really are something special.

 Yogarise is a yoga studio based in Peckham's much loved Bussey Building, set up by two locals keen to bring the yoga love to their patch of London.
 During the summer they take their classes alfresco, occupying Rooftop Film Club's upstairs space.
 Fans of Frank’s Cafe (that's everyone, right?) will already know the views from here are fabulous.
 There are two studio spaces, and classes run at various times throughout the week.

 The Fat Buddha Yoga team are all about switching up your morning yoga sesh.
 Their Rise’n’Shine class takes place between 7:30 and 8:30am on the roof of fancy French eatery Coq D’Argent where you’ll have spectacular views of the City coming to life.
 Because it’s an open level class, anyone can go with the flow, from rookies to expert yogis.
 Plus - it’s only a tenner when booked in advance.